4138097 Bryan Rawlinson.

 As in previous years, the

-families of those who are named on the Memorial will be invited to attend as will those
+families of those who are named on the Memorial were invited to attend as was those of the

 retired members of the RAF who have served on either TCW and/or 90SU and who have died